Why Most Dictionary Apps Are Stuck in 2010 (And What We Built Instead)

 This is the gem.

-/words?rel_bgb={word} returns the words that statistically appear before the queried word in real English. rel_bga returns the words that appear after.
+The popup shows you the words that statistically appear before the queried word in real English, and the words that appear after.

 Example for havoc: